 "As a result, we did really well.
 I think we were like $400 million dollars in two years or three years.
 We were serving market spaces where there was no product.
 Nobody could make good stuff for girls.
 Nobody could make stuff for young boys.
 So we wound up doing really well with it."

-If you are unfamiliar with Barbie: Fashion Designer, it's essentially a piece of software for computers that allows you to style Barbie in different clothes, before modelling your outfits on a 3D runway.
-Unlike Hi-Tech Expressions' 1991 game for NES, there was no angry sports equipment to battle with this time around, with Mattel Media instead developing a brief based on what kids actually wanted a Barbie game to be.
+If you are unfamiliar with Barbie: Fashion Designer, it was essentially a piece of software for computers that allowed users to style Barbie in different clothes, before modelling their outfits on a 3D runway.
+Unlike Hi-Tech Expressions' bizarre 1991 Barbie game for the NES, there were no angry pieces of sports equipment to battle or ticked-off pizza ovens to square off against this time around.
+Instead, Mattel Media developed a much more conventional dress-up game that hearkened back to the first Barbie on Commodore 64.